Thinking about taking on the Korean language as your next language to learn? If so, you may be wondering “Is Korean hard to learn?”

-One of the best ways to get the pronunciation right is to get to know Hangeul (the Korean Alphabet) as soon as possible and master the sounds for the words.
+One of the best ways to get the pronunciation right when learning Korean is to get to know Hangeul (the Korean Alphabet) as soon as possible and master the sounds for the words.
 If you try to use romanized English to pronounce words, you will surely get confused as there are different ways to romanize Hangul letters.
 They are just an approximation and aren’t useful for accurate pronunciation.

 Using associations for the Hangeul letters with similar-sounding English letters will make it easy.
 You can learn Hangeul in about 60-90 minutes.
 Be sure to listen for the range of sounds possible for the Hangeul letters.
 The associations with English letters can help, but keep in mind that it’s not an exact 1 to 1 match.
 For example, the pronunciation of the Hangeul letter ㄹ is a range of sounds similar to an “L” and “R” in English.

 It’s not hard to learn the intonation if you pay attention to the way Koreans speak.
 There are no tones in the language, but you need to pay attention to which syllables have emphasis.
 You can do this by modeling the way Koreans say a word.

 For example, if you say a word, and they don’t understand, then you can repeat it slowly syllable by syllable.
 They will say the word to confirm, and you can match their intonation of how they say it.

 Another quick hack is to watch as many reality shows and different programs as possible to get a grasp of the intonation.
 Listen to how they speak, repeat, and practice.

 Academic material vs what is used in daily life